gseidler/The-MSX-Red-Book/the_msx_red_book.md

     40 SPRITE$(65)=STRING$(32,255)
     50 GOTO 50

 The above puts a real sprite in the top left of the screen and then uses an illegal statement in line 40 to corrupt the VRAM just to the right of it.
-The "SPRITE$" function can also be manipulated in this way and, as there is no screen mode check, up to thirty-two bytes of the Name Table can be read in [40x24 Text Mode](#40x24_text_mode), for example:
+The "`SPRITE$`" function can also be manipulated in this way and, as there is no screen mode check, up to thirty-two bytes of the Name Table can be read in [40x24 Text Mode](#40x24_text_mode), for example:

     10 SCREEN 0,2
     20 PRINT"something"